Are you a taphophile?

 "I told you I was ill."
 (Spike Milligan).

-Creating your own epitaphs for the purposes of art and researching others those of others, whether through literature references or by heading to your local cemetery, is a pleasurably thoughtful way for any taphophile to spend their time.
+Creating your own epitaphs for the purposes of art and researching others those of others, whether through literature references or by heading to your local cemetery, can be a pleasure, and a thoughtful one at that.

 What is grave rubbing?

-At some point in your life - perhaps in primary/elementary school - it is almost certain you were taken to a graveyard where you were encouraged to put a piece of paper over a tombstone and trace it with charcoal or a pencil.
+At some point in your life, perhaps at school, you may well have been taken to a graveyard and encouraged to put a piece of paper over a tombstone and trace it with charcoal or a pencil.
 This is known as tombstone rubbing.
-Some dedicated tomb rubbers with spend hours touching up their rubbings and making them into art.
-People also rub tombstones to contribute to their research in Geaneology.
+Some dedicated tomb rubbers with spend hours touching up their rubbings and transforming them into art.
+People also rub tombstones to contribute to their research in geneaology.
 It can be fascinating to find the history in the stone that you are rubbing.
-Be careful not to only take rubbings of famous death stones; you may be called a "Autograph Hunter."
+Be careful not to only take rubbings of famous death stones; you may be called an “autograph hunter.”

 Choosing which kinds of paper / marker to make grave rubbings with can add a beautiful artistic element.
 You could use black paper, and wax crayone in bronze, silver or gold to create an almost medieval effect.
 Charcoal on white paper is classic and ethereal.

-- Thoughtless grave rubbings can damage tombstones, so check with the cemetery if grave rubbing is allowed.
+• Thoughtless grave rubbings can damage tombstones, so it’s really important to check with the cemetery first to see if grave rubbing is allowed.

-- If the tombstone is delicate - either crumbling or wobbly or flaky - you could damage it, so take a photograph instead.
-Preserve tombstones for the enjoyment of generations to come.
+• If the tombstone is delicate – either crumbling or wobbly or flaky – you could damage it, so please do consider taking a photograph instead.
+Preserve tombstones for the appreciation and contemplation of generations to come.